learn-co-curriculum/dsc-intro-to-probability-lab/README.md

     [0.161 0.
 0.598 0.1   0.079 0.005 0.057]

-We want to make sure that the three probability axioms are fulfilled, because they assure us that $(\Omega,E,P)$ is a **probability space**:
+We want to make sure that the three probability axioms are fulfilled because they assure us that $(\Omega,E,P)$ is a **probability space**:

 - if we have a sample space $S$ (or $\Omega$)
 - if we have an event space $E$ and a probability measure $P$,
 - **and** the three probability axioms are fulfilled,

 The third axiom is fairly ad hoc, and you will basically have to deduce from the context whether individual events are independent.
-It is fairly straightforward, however, that people can not be inhabitants of two continents at the same time, so for now, we will assume that we're good for axiom three.
+It is fairly straightforward, however, that people cannot be inhabitants of two continents at the same time, so for now, we will assume that we're good for axiom three.

 However, we can use the numpy array `continents` to verify if axiom 1 and 2 are fulfilled.
 Create a function "axioms" that returns the message "We're good!" if both axiom 1 and 2 are fulfilled, and "Not quite!" if that's not the case.